Disney Adventures: History

 Michael Lynton was inspired to start the magazine after noting the success of Topolino, the Italian Mickey Mouse magazine, which included comics and features.
 The magazine was first published on October 9, 1990 (and cover dated November 12, 1990) and featured a wide assortment of educational material, entertainment news (from Disney and other studios), sports coverage, profiles of celebrities, user contributions, and puzzle games.
 Regular features included a guide to television, movies, books, and music called “Ticket”, factoids about unusual yet real things under the title “Weird Yet True”, and a sports guide that appeared during the late 1990s called “ESPN Action.”
 The first issue featured Canadian actor Rick Moranis and Baloo from TaleSpin on the cover.

 In the early years of the magazine, the comics actually featured in the magazine were standard Disney-based comics such as DuckTales, Chip 'n Dale Rescue Rangers, TaleSpin, Darkwing Duck, Goof Troop, Mickey Mouse, Gargoyles, Bonkers, and various adaptations of Disney feature films.
 As the magazine evolved, non-Disney material from artists such as Sergio Aragonés, Evan Dorkin, Matt Groening, William Van Horn, and Jeff Smith began appearing with some regularity.
 In addition, well-known comic book industry names such as Marv Wolfman and Heidi MacDonald worked as comics editors for the magazine during the mid-to-late 1990s.

 Cover artwork for issues commonly featured an actor or musician interacting with a Disney cartoon character through 1995, and occasionally thereafter until April 1998.
 Issues came out monthly until 1999, when the January & February issues were replaced by one winter issue.
 Starting in 2000, D.A. reduced two summer month releases into one issue as well.
 With slight calendar adjustments, this format remained until the magazine stopped publishing.
-From 1992-2003 (with the exception of 1998), additional special issues were also released, either for collector purposes or to tie in with a new movie or TV series, or with an overarching theme (like the three "Music" issues released annually from 1999–2001).
+From 1991 To 2003 (with the exception of 1998), additional special issues were also released, either for collector purposes or to tie in with a new movie or TV series, or with an overarching theme (like the three "Music" issues released annually from 1999 to 2001).

 A special Goof Troop themed issue featuring recent articles and comic reprints was distributed to restaurants and Disney Afternoon affiliates in the summer of 1992.
+Two similar issues were distributed to Burger King as giveaways in 1993.